 Development is another way to create value and a particularly effective one for Allied, given the strategic positioning of its portfolio in the urban areas of Canada's major cities.
 Urban intensification is the single most important trend in relation to Allied's business.
 Not only does it anchor Allied's investment and operating focus, it provides the context within which Allied creates value for its Unitholders.
-The pace of urban intensification is accelerating.
-Residential structures are moving inexorably upward, office structures are moving well beyond traditional boundaries and retailers are accepting new and different spatial configurations, all in an effort to exploit opportunity while accommodating the physical constraints of the inner-city.
-It has even reached a point where the migration to the suburbs that started in the 1950s is reversing itself.
-What was identified a few years back as an incipient trend has become a reasonably widespread reverse migration, with office users returning to the inner city to capture the ever more concentrated talent pools.

 It is expected that development activity will become a more important component of Allied's growth as projects are completed.
 The expectation is largely contingent upon completing the development projects in the manner contemplated.
 The most important factor affecting completion will be successful lease-up of space in the development portfolio.
 The material assumption is that the office leasing market in the relevant markets remains stable.
 Pursuant to Allied's Declaration of Trust, the cost of Properties Under Development cannot exceed 15% of GBV.
-At the end of March 31, 2020, the cost of Allied's Properties Under Development was 9.7% of GBV (December 31, 2019 - 9.4%).
+At the end of June 30, 2020, the cost of Allied's Properties Under Development was 9.0% of GBV (December 31, 2019 - 9.4%).
 This self-imposed limitation is intended to align the magnitude of Allied's development activity with the overall size of the business.

 Properties Under Development consist of properties purchased with the intention of being developed before being operated and properties transferred from the rental portfolio once activities changing the condition or state of the property, such as the de-leasing process, commence.

 Allied has the following eight Properties Under Development:

-PROPERTY NAME USE ESTIMATED GLA ON COMPLETION (SF) % OF OFFICE DEVELOPMENT LEASED TELUS Sky, Calgary (1)(2) Office, retail, residential 218,000 64% 425 Viger, Montréal (3) Office, retail 317,500 95% The Lougheed (604-1st SW), Calgary $^{\scriptscriptstyle (4)}$ Office, retail 88,000 - College & Manning, 547-549 College, Toronto (1) Retail, residential 27,000 - Adelaide & Duncan, Toronto (1)(5) Office, retail, residential 230,000 100% The Well, Toronto (1)(6) Office, retail 763,000 84% KING Toronto, Toronto (1)(7) Office, retail 100,000 - Breithaupt Phase III, Kitchener (1) Office 147,000 100% Total 1,890,500 81%
+PROPERTY NAME USE ESTIMATED GLA ON COMPLETION (SF) % OF OFFICE DEVELOPMENT LEASED TELUS Sky, Calgary (1)(2) Office, retail, residential 218,000 64% The Lougheed (604-1st SW), Calgary (3) Office, retail 88,000 College & Manning, 547-549 College, Toronto (1) Retail, residential 27,000 Adelaide & Duncan, Toronto (1)(4) Office, retail, residential 230,000 100% The Well, Toronto (1)(5) Office, retail 763,000 84% KING Toronto, Toronto (1)(6) Office, retail 100,000 Breithaupt Phase III, Kitchener (1) Office 147,000 100% QRC West - Phase II (7) Office, retail 90,000 Total 1,663,000 71%